Recent Searches

 • To encourage and foster self-confidence, self-advocacy, and growing independence in academically-ready students with autism;

-• To assist these students in gaining a greater understanding of themselves while supporting their efforts to assume responsibility and control over areas of their lives as young, adult college students;
+• To assist students in gaining a greater understanding of themselves while supporting their efforts to assume responsibility and control over areas of their lives as young, adult college students;

 • To understand students’ strengths and weaknesses, and help them learn and apply skills and strategies to successfully navigate the communication, planning, and problem solving demands of college life.